Theberton

-Theberton is a village in Suffolk, England.
+Theberton is a village and civil parish in the East Suffolk district of Suffolk, England.
 It is located 4 mi north-east of Saxmundham, and 3 mi miles north of Leiston, its post town.
+In 2011 the parish had a population of 279.

 History

 During the First World War, a German Zeppelin airship, L48, was shot down near Theberton at 02:00 on the morning of 17 June 1917, by Robert Saundby and others, while it was on a bombing raid.
 Sixteen members of the crew died in the crash; three survived but one later died from his injuries.
 The bodies of the crew were buried in a dedicated plot adjacent to the churchyard, with women munition workers voluntarily digging the graves.
 Local people tended the graves until 1966, when they were reinterred at Cannock Chase German Military Cemetery in Staffordshire.
-A memorial plaque remains across the road from the church, where part of the Zeppelin framework is mounted in the porch.
+A memorial plaque remains across the road from St Peter's Church, where part of the Zeppelin framework is mounted in the porch.

 The village primary school was closed around 1970 and is now used as the village hall.
 It was renamed Jubilee Hall in 2000 and extensively refurbished in 2012.

-People
+Notable people

 At Theberton Hall

 William Light, founding father of Adelaide, South Australia, was sent from Penang in about 1792, aged six, to be educated by friends of his father, George and Anne Doughty, who lived at Theberton Hall.
 George Doughty (d.
 21 August 1798) was Sheriff of Suffolk, and it was he who had had Theberton Hall built.
 His wife, Anne Goodwin, was heiress of Martlesham Hall (died 12 May 1829).
 Their son was Rev. George Clarke Doughty, also of Theberton Hall.

 Charles Montagu Doughty (1843–1926) the traveller and writer, best known for his 1888 travel book Travels in Arabia Deserta, was born at Theberton Hall and is commemorated in the church by a plaque.
-Theberton Hall was also the birthplace of his nephew, Lt-Col. Charles Doughty-Wylie, who was born in 1868 and killed in battle in Gallipoli in 1915.
+Theberton Hall was also the birthplace of his nephew, Lt-Col. Charles Doughty-Wylie, who was born in 1868 and killed in battle at Gallipoli in 1915.
 His bravery earned him the Victoria Cross, awarded posthumously.